 - Don't forget that to have

-class selectors affect your HTML code, you to have to add
+class selectors affect your HTML code, you need to have

-class attributes to some of your HTML elements
+class attributes on some of your HTML elements

 - Once everything is working on your local copy of the website, upload the two files to your site